1. INVERSION ANKLE SPRAINS

 Localized pain and swelling.

-Consider chronic ankle instability or associated injuries if pain persists for longer than 3 months following an ankle sprain.
+Consider chronic ankle instability or associated injuries if pain persists for > 3 months following an ankle sprain.

 Ankle sprains are the most common sports injuries seen in outpatient clinics.
 Patients usually report “turning the ankle” during a fall or after landing on an irregular surface such as a hole or an opponent’s foot.
 The most common mechanism of injury is an inversion and plantar flexion sprain, which injures the anterior talofibular (ATF) ligament rather than the calcaneofibular (CF) ligament.
-Other injuries that can occur with inversion ankle injuries are listed in Table 41–8.
+Other injuries that can occur with inversion ankle injuries are listed in Table 41–7.
 Women appear to sustain an inversion injury more frequently than men.
-Chronic ankle instability is defined as persistent complaints of pain, swelling, and giving way in combination with recurrent sprains for at least 12 months after the initial ankle sprain.
-Chronic ankle instability can occur in up to 43% of ankle sprains even with physical therapy, which makes appropriate attention to acute ankle sprains important.
+Chronic ankle instability is defined as persistent pain, swelling, and “giving way” in combination with recurrent sprains for at least 12 months after the initial ankle sprain.
+Chronic ankle instability can occur in up to 43% of ankle sprains despite physical therapy, which makes appropriate attention to acute ankle sprains important.

 Subtalar joint sprain